Jump to accessibility statement Skip to content

 *Changing Lives, Sunderland Counsellors, Edge North East, SARC, Slater & Gordon, Association of Chief Police Officers, Healthcare Professionals (e.g. GPs, GUM services, University Wellbeing Departments, Accident and Emergency Departments), and Voluntary Organisations.

-I am the project manager, producer, and coordinator for Sea Ai project@ Reading the Rocks.
-This project is funded by the National Lottery Heritage Fund.
-This is a multi-media-based project based around and informed by interviews with communities who are living around and/or influenced by Blast Beach, Seaham.
-Over a six-month period, varying individuals will be interviewed to create a documentary that highlights the influence of the coast upon the people who live and are influenced by it.
+Principal Investigator, project manager, producer, and coordinator for Sea Air project: Reading the Rocks.
+This project was funded by the National Lottery Heritage Fund.
+This was a multi-media-based project based around and informed by interviews with communities who are living around and/or influenced by Blast Beach, Seaham.
+Over a six-month period, varying individuals were interviewed to create a documentary that highlights the influence of the coast upon the people who live and are influenced by it.
 Geologists, East Durham Artist's Network (EDAN), miners, and local community members will be interviewed about the coast and its meaning and influence on their work, practice, and everyday lives.
-This work will be screened at EDAN's Maglime exhibition and again as part of Seaham Carnival.
+This work was screened at EDAN's Maglime exhibition and again as part of Seaham Carnival.

 My research into Shakespeare within Applied Theatre settings explores the challenges faced when combining Shakespeare’s plays for purposes of transformation.
 It explores how applied theatre may embody strains between the instrumental and the transformative.
 It undertakes a historical reading of a range of Shakespeare’s works in order to demonstrate the importance of the cultural, political, and historical contexts of Shakespeare’s plays.
 It explores the intentions of applied theatre within three salient community settings (prison, disability, and therapy) exploring how Shakespeare’s work is used within these settings and why.
 All aspects are explored in order to demonstrate how the challenge of making Shakespeare’s plays work in an applied theatre setting is more complex than it may at first appear.

-My research outputs are relevant to the areas of drama for social change and action-based research.
+My research outputs are relevant to the areas of drama for social change, Enterprise and Entrepreneurship, partnership and client-led curriculum design and action-based research.

 Publications